Understanding Wills and Contesting Them in Singapore

 (4) The will was made under undue influence

-A will can be challenged on the basis of undue influence, which involves establishing that the testator was forced or otherwise unduly persuaded to make a will that does not reflect their true wishes or intentions.
+A will can be challenged based on undue influence, which involves establishing that the testator was forced or otherwise unduly persuaded to make a will that does not reflect their true wishes or intentions.
 This is one of the more common grounds to challenge a will.

 Proving undue influence can be difficult.
 The burden of proving undue influence is on the person challenging the will.
 They must show, on the balance of probabilities, that the testator’s mind was unduly influenced by another person, such that there was no voluntary approval of the will.